In The Nineties

 - Good Thing You Can Heal: Chris later found out that if he was wounded as Darkhawk, all he had to do was change back to his human form and the next time he used the armor, he was healed.
 This came in handy when the villain Tombstone tore his amulet/heart from his chest.

 - Grappling-Hook Gun: His suit came equipped with a grappling hook launcher, allowing him to send himself into the air and glide with his wings.
-He later found out he could fly.
+He later gained the ability to fly.

 - How Do I Shot Web?: Early issues centered around Darkhawk trying to discover how his suit worked.

 - Humans Are Special: In War of Kings, it is revealed that Chris's anger issues and psychotic episodes were the result of his suit.
 Because the humans are a young race, none of the suits can effectively integrate with them.
-Talon says this is a weakness, but a Skrull, stuck in the same position of Chris, says that it makes him special, allowing him to use the suit in ways Talon and Razor never could.
+Talon says this is a weakness, but a Skrull, stuck in the same position as Chris, says that it makes him special, allowing him not only to permanently resist the control of the Darkhawk armor, but to use the suit in ways Talon and Razor never could.

 - Nineties Anti-Hero: He has the name and look of one, but not the personality.